 - It does allow for blastocyst culture

-- Reduces the chance for multiple pregnancies
+- Reduces the chance of multiple pregnancies

 Other Assisted Hatching Methods

-Assisted hatching is not always assumed in order to make a small break or tear in the egg.
+Assisted hatching is not always assumed to make a small break or tear in the egg.
 There are other methods too that are practiced by different labs, accordingly.
 Some of the methods are mentioned as follows:

 There is also a risk of controlling the size of the opening (zona pellucida) with this technique.
 As an embryologist does keep the embryo steady with the help of a pipette while puncturing the zona pellucida thus using a micro-needle.

 Through this technique, hydrostatic pressure is indeed introduced just under the shell, making it expand.
 This method’s idea comes from the natural expansion of the outer shell during the hatching process.